Probabilistic Gathering Of Agents With Simple Sensors

 Under these assumptions, we consider two different gathering algorithms.
 The first one assumes that agents make a forward jump of size $1$ whenever there are no agents behind them, i.e. in their back half-plane.
-The agents act synchronously and new headings are selected at random and independently at each unit-time, then the "back" sensor's reading tells the agent whether to jump forward or stay put.
+The agents act synchronously and new headings are selected at random and independently at each unit-time, then their ``back half-plane'' sensor's reading tells the agents whether to jump forward or stay put.
 Extensive experimental results with this process shows that probabilistic gathering to a small region occurs in time proportional to the number of agents.
 We cannot prove this result yet.